k3d-io/k3d/docs/usage/guides/calico.md

     watch "kubectl get pods -n kube-system"
 ```

-You will have something like this at begining (with the command line `kubectl get pods -n kube-system`)
+You will have something like this at beginning (with the command line `kubectl get pods -n kube-system`)
 ```
 NAME                                       READY   STATUS     RESTARTS   AGE helm-install-traefik-pn84f                 0/1     Pending    0          3s